MathematicGuy/RemoteObsidian/Project Skin/LOL.md

 + Avoid Raven (Green girl with big sword)
 + Avoid Master Ji (yellow guy with many eyes
 + Don't underestimated Baron road Champion.

+**Killing Baron and Dragon**
++ Don't stand inside Baron Pit, it way to risky.
+You can kill Baron by stading behind.